Put (card game): In literature

-I-have a King at hand, yea, that I have:

-C-Cards be true, then the Game is mine.

-R-ejoyce my heart, to see thee then repine.

-A-that's lost, that's Cuckold's luck.

-T-rey comes like Quarter, to pull down the Buck.

 "The Buck" is an old English synonym for the Coarse Appellation, intended, no doubt, for a Puritan, or for the Puritan party.
 "Pulling down the Buck", is also an allusion to hunting.

 John Dickson Carr's novel The Devil in Velvet, set in 1675 London, includes a scene at Whitehall Palace in which the King's mistress Nell Gwyn and the courtier Ralph Montague play Put with stakes in the thousands of guineas.
 Gwyn is depicted as saying she prefers Put to other card games such as Ombre which are "too slow".

 The game of Put also appears in "The English Rogue", written by the Irish author Richard Head.
 He also describes the rules of the game played during his time.